 Your property is fully protected once the Trustee has been bought out and they cannot later request equity be released if it has increased in value.

-Is It True I Could Get Rid Of Mortgage Debt And Still Stay In The Property After Using Trust Deeds In Scotland?
+Is It True I Could Get Rid Of Mortgage Debt And Still Stay In The Property After Using A Trust Deed?

 As nice as this sounds, no!
-Only unsecured debts may be included in Trust Deeds in Scotland.
+Only unsecured debts may be included.
 Secured debt and mortgage debt is excluded because if you default secured creditors can recover the money lent to you in the form of the asset they have a charge on.

 Trust Deed Example